 Are you wondering the amount of money you can make in greenhouse tomato farming in Kenya?
 In analysis learn how to calculate your profits and costs for growing tomatoes in a standard 30 by 8 green house.

 In comparison to open cultivation method, Greenhouse farming has following benefits or advantages; –

-- More tomato yields due to optimal climate conditions and growing more plants per square foot than growing crops in open field.
+- Get more yields due to optimal climate conditions and growing more plants per square foot than growing crops in open field.

-- As protected agriculture, green house farming keeps your horticulture crops from adverse weather, pests and diseases that may harm them.
+- Redice cost of production, in protected agriculture, your green house will keeps your crops from adverse weather, pests and diseases that may harm them.

 How profitable is tomatoes growing in a greenhouse?